rodrigovivi/linux/dim.rst

 cherry-pick *commit-ish* [*git cherry-pick arguments*]
 ------------------------------------------------------
-Improved git cherry-pick version which also scans drm-tip picked, too.
+Improved git cherry-pick version which also scans drm-tip for additional cherry-pick candidates.
 In dry-run mode/-d only the patch list is generated.

 cherry-pick-fixes
 -----------------